Many people believe that life insurance is expensive, complicated and not for them. Here we shine a light on some of those common myths.

 Many life insurance providers offer a life insurance calculator on their website.
 Usually, these calculators can generate a quick quote for you in a few minutes based on the information you provide.
-More than likely, the quote will be followed up with a call from the provider confirming your details and to ensure you’ve got the right life insurance policy for your needs.
+More than likely, the quote will be followed up with a call from the provider confirming your details and making sure you're able to make an informed decision.
 The length of this call varies from person to person.

 You cannot take out life insurance if you have a medical condition

 With some life insurance plans, for example, over 50s, you don’t necessarily have to declare your medical condition.
 However, just because you have a medical condition doesn’t mean that you can’t take out life insurance; it’s at the discretion of the life insurance provider.